MeowLove/LISK/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 We encourage you to submit issues, feature requests, and pull requests to our [development repository](https://github.com/MeowLove/Linux-Init-Setup-Kit).
+A more detailed contributing guide will be available soon.
+(For now, please follow the general guidelines in the development repository's README).

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 💬 Community